-- RFDS (Queensland Section) employees are all based in Australia and protected by Australia's industrial relations system; - All our employees are skilled professionals in their chosen career or field of expertise; - Where we use contractors, they are typically skill professional advisors, engineers, pilots and medical professionals or qualified trades such as electricians and plumbers; - the majority of our Tier 1 providers are Australian owned and operated, or have dedicated operations based in Australia.
-The major foreign companies we deal with are all based in jurisdictions with a low risk of human rights abuses; - RFDS (Queensland Section) does not manufacture any products overseas, or directly procure goods and products from any suppliers located in high-risk countries for modern slavery; - half of our top 20 suppliers have made public commitments to combat modern slavery within their own supply chains; - a large proportion of our suppliers are small family owned and operated businesses located in regional Queensland.
+- RFDS (Queensland Section) employees are all based in Australia and protected by Australia's industrial relations system; - All our employees are skilled professionals in their chosen career or field of expertise; - Where we use contractors, they are typically skill professional advisors, engineers, pilots and medical professionals or qualified trades such as electricians and plumbers; - of our c.960 Tier 1 providers, all but 29 are Australian owned and operated, or have dedicated operations based in Australia.
+The 29 foreign companies we deal with are all based in jurisdictions with a low risk of human rights abuses; - RFDS (Queensland Section) does not manufacture any products overseas, or directly procure goods and products from any suppliers located in high-risk countries for modern slavery; - half of our top 20 suppliers have made public commitments to combat modern slavery within their own supply chains; - a large proportion of our suppliers are small family owned and operated businesses located in regional Queensland; and, - the current status of the Covid-19 pandemic response does not increase the vulnerability of workers within our supply chain to modern slavery risks.

 Our risk assessment included an analysis of the steps being taken by our providers to combat modern slavery within their own supply chains (our downstream supply chains).
-Our most recent analysis indicated that, collectively, Tier 1 providers representing at least 60% of our annual spend have filed modern slavery statements in Australia or issued similar statements and commitments pursuant to the reporting requirements of another jurisdiction.
+Collectively, Tier 1 providers representing at least 60% of our annual spend have filed modern slavery statements in Australia or issued similar statements and commitments pursuant to the reporting requirements of another jurisdiction.